Journal of Green Building

 Within this work, life cycle assessment modeling is used to determine top design priorities and quantitatively inform sustainable design decision-making for a prefabricated modular building.
 A case-study life-cycle assessment was performed for a 5,000 ft2 prefabricated commercial building constructed in San Francisco, California, and scenario analysis was run examining the life cycle environmental impacts of various energy and material design substitutions, and a structural design change.
 Results show that even for a highly energy-efficient modular building, the top design priority is still minimizing operational energy impacts, since this strongly dominates the building life cycle's environmental impacts.
 However, as an energy-efficient building approaches net zero energy, manufacturing-phase impacts are dominant, and a new set of design priorities emerges.
 Transportation and end-of-life disposal impacts were of low to negligible importance in both cases.

 Faludi, Jeremy; Lepech, Michael; and Loisos, George, "Using Life Cycle Assessment Methods to Guide Architectural Decision-Making for Sustainable Prefabricated Modular Buildings" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2798.